stuerp/foo_midi/docs/README.md

 ### CLAP (Optional)

-The CLAP player allows you to use [CLAP (CLever Audio Plug-in API)](https://u-he.com/community/clap/) plug-ins to render the audio stream.
+The CLAP player allows you to use [CLAP (CLever Audio Plug-in API)](https://u-he.com/community/clap/) synthesizer plug-ins to render the audio stream.
 The plug-in must meet a few requirements:

 - Implement the Note Ports and Audio Ports extension.
 - Have only 1 MIDI input port and no MIDI output ports.